dungeons-of-moria/umoria/README.md

   - Windows
   - macOS
-  - Linux* (Ubuntu/Debian, Fedora)
+  - Linux* (Ubuntu, Debian, Fedora)

 _* other Linux distros may work, but have not yet been tested._

 ## Umoria Restoration Release: v5.7

-The main focus of the `v5.7` release was to provide support for Windows and macOS users, while at the same time removing support for the many outdated computer system such as, MS DOS, "Classic" Mac OS (pre OS X), Amiga, and Atari ST.
+The main focus of the `v5.7` release is to provide support for Windows and macOS users, while at the same time removing support for the many outdated computer system such as, MS DOS, "Classic" Mac OS (pre OS X), Amiga, and Atari ST.

 _Note: there are no gameplay changes in this release._

-During the process a great deal of _code restoration_ was undertaken to aid future development of the game.
-This included tasks such as reformatting the source code with the help of `clang-tidy` and `clang-format`, modernising the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC.
-Details of all changes can be found in the [CHANGELOG](CHANGELOG.md), and by browsing the commit history.
+A great deal of _code restoration_ has also been undertaken to aid future development of the game.
+This included tasks such as reformatting the source code with the help of `clang-tidy` and `clang-format`, modernizing the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC.
+Full details of all changes can be found in the [CHANGELOG](CHANGELOG.md), and by browsing the commit history.

 Due to its lack of Windows and Mac support, Moria was unplayable for many people.
-Hopefully these changes will give more people a chance to play this classic game.
+Hopefully these changes will give more people a chance to play this classic roguelike game.

 ## Notes on Compiling Umoria

 At present Umoria has only been tested against `GCC 6.2` and `ncurses 6.0`, although earlier versions should also work fine.
 You will require these along with `CMake`, the `ZIP` archiving program, and the C++ build tools for your system.

 ### macOS and Linux